BoidCMS/boidcms.github.io/developer/plugin-api.md

  *
  * @param mixed $value The value to filter.
  * @param string $action The name of the action to apply.
- * @param mixed ...$args Additional arguments to pass to the action.
+ * @param mixed ...$args Optional arguments to pass to the callback.
  * @return mixed The filtered value.
  */
 $filtered = $App->get_filter( 'My default value', 'my_filter' );